Skip to content

 The last tab on the navigation menu is labelled Plugins.
 Here, you can add, delete, or edit various plugins that you decide to add to your deployments.
 Plugins are additional features or functions to add on to a software application.

-To add a plugin, press the Add Plugin button located on the top right of your page under the Plugins tab, as shown here:
+To create a plugin, press the Create Plugin button located on the top right of the page under the Plugins tab, as shown here:

 add-plugin